 8. Be Yourself

 Not the center of attention?
 That's OK!
 Don't pretend to be: that would ring false.
 You can be reserved, and take advantage of your listening skills.
 You don't have to be the center of attention if that's not a role that you're comfortable with.
 After all, extroverts need an audience for their stories and wisecracks.

-Perhaps the most important tip of them all is to remember that you're not the only shy person in any situation: it's estimated that half of all people in the U.S. are introverts.
+Perhaps the most important tip of them all is to remember that you're not the only shy person in any situation: many people are introverts.
 In fact, one additional way to succeed at networking events may be to locate a fellow introvert.